dankraus/sendgrid-cfml/README.md

 #SendGrid-CFML
 This is a library allows you to quickly and easily send emails through SendGrid's using CFML.
 It is heavily based on SendGrid's official libraries.
+Module support for ColdBox 4

 SendGrid's official Web API documentation can be found [here](https://sendgrid.com/docs/API_Reference/Web_API/mail.html)